UniversitaDellaCalabria/django-freeradius-manager/README.md

 # Django Freeradius Manager
 ---------------------------

-A Freeradius 3 Manager with Accounts provisioning.
+Django Freeradius Manager is an admin interface to a freeradius 3 database with identity management and credentials provisioning.

-This project was started upon a fork of django-freeradius.
+This project is built on top of an indipendent fork of [django-freeradius](https://github.com/openwisp/django-freeradius).

 ![Landing page](gallery/1.png)